Palace Theatre (Albany, New York)

 It continues its tradition of hosting the finest in live entertainment with over 150 events annually, from public performances such as concerts, world-class ballet and dance, Broadway, educational programs, live comedy and classic movies to private events such as weddings, dance competitions, corporate events, and graduations.
-Home to the Grammy Award-winning Albany Symphony Orchestra, artists as diverse as the Rolling Stones, Jerry Seinfeld, Bruce Springsteen, Roy Orbison, Tony Bennett, and Melissa Etheridge have graced the Palace stage over the years.
+Home to the Grammy Award-winning Albany Symphony Orchestra, artists as diverse as the Rolling Stones, Jerry Seinfeld, Bruce Springsteen, Roy Orbison, Tony Bennett, Frank Zappa, and Melissa Etheridge have graced the Palace stage over the years.

 Designed by John Eberson, one of the world's foremost theatre architect of the time and well noted for his atmospheric theatre designs.
 The Radio Keith Orpheum (RKO) owned facility spared no expense in its design and boasted an ornate Austrian Baroque design with "atmospheric" elements in the auditorium.
 Though many changes have taken place since its opening, the Palace has retained most of its original design features, including an impressive brass chandelier in the main lobby, original murals painted by Hungarian artists Andrew Karoly and Louis Szanto and plaster beams in the fore-lobby painted to resemble carved wood.
 In 1979 it was listed on the National Register of Historic Places.
 Nine years later it was declared a contributing property to the Clinton Avenue Historic District.

 History

 The Palace Theatre was originally built as an RKO movie palace.
 Construction took place from June 1930 to October 1931, when it opened it was Albany's largest movie theatre.
+It featured an "Sp 4m" Wurlitzer theatre organ, opus #1538.

 In 1940, The Palace was sold to FAST Theatres, part of Fabian Enterprises, when RKO exited the theatre business due to antitrust concerns.
 The theatre underwent a $250,000 renovation in 1960, seating capacity was reduced to allow for more comfortable seating.
 The Palace closed in September 1969, as it had become unprofitable.
 Soon after its closure, the building was purchased by the City of Albany for $90,000 and reopened.
 During the first few years of the city's ownership, a new boiler and roof were installed, the limit of its renovations for decades.
 It was added to the National Register of Historic Places on October 4, 1979.

 In 2002, an extensive restoration project began at a cost of $3 million.
 Completed in January 2003 the project restored the look and feel of the interior of the theatre closer to its original historic design and included the addition of a new LED marquee, replicating the original 1931 design.
 Work was carried out by Conrad Schmitt Studios of New Berlin, WI.
 The local firm of Einhorn Yaffee Prescott were the architects for the project.